Delta Aquilae

-Delta Aquilae, Latinized from δ Aquilae, is a binary star system in the equatorial constellation of Aquila.
-It has an apparent visual magnitude of 3.4 and, based upon parallax measurements, is located at a distance of about 50.6 ly from Earth.
+Delta Aquilae is a binary star system in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from δ Aquilae, and abbreviated Delta Aql or δ Aql.
+This system has an apparent visual magnitude of 3.4 and, based upon parallax measurements, is located at a distance of about 50.6 ly from Earth.
 It is drifting closer with a radial velocity of −30 km/s.
 The system is predicted to come to within 7.774 pc of the Sun in around 335,000 years.

 Properties

 The binary nature of this system was first reported by H. L. Alden at Yale Observatory in 1936.
 It is an astrometric binary where the two components orbit each other with a period of 3.422 years and an eccentricity (ovalness) of about 0.36.
 This is a type of binary star system where the presence of the secondary component is revealed by its gravitational perturbation of the primary.
 The individual components have not been resolved with a telescope.

 The primary member, designated component Aa, is an aging subgiant star with a stellar classification of F0 IV, where the luminosity class of IV indicates it is in the process of exhausting the supply of hydrogen at its core and evolving into a giant star.
 The mass of the star is 65% greater than the Sun's and it has expanded to more than double the Sun's radius.
-It is radiating around 7–8 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 6958 K, giving it the yellow-white hue of an F-type star.
+It is radiating around 8.5 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 6958 K, giving it the yellow-white hue of an F-type star.
 Delta Aquilae A is a Delta Scuti variable that exhibits variations in luminosity caused by pulsations in its outer envelope.
 It is spinning rapidly with a projected rotational velocity of about 87 km s^{−1}.
 This is a lower bound on the azimuthal velocity along the star's equator.

 The secondary, component Ab, is a smaller star with about 67% of the Sun's mass and an estimated 61% of the radius of the Sun.
 It may be a K-type star.